Alluxio/alluxio/docs/en/administration/Scalability-Tuning.md

 #### Master-side
-The frequency with which the master checks for lost workers is set by the `alluxio.master.worker.heartbeat.interval` property, with a default value of `10s`.
+The frequency with which the master checks for lost workers is set by the `alluxio.coordinator.worker.heartbeat.interval` property, with a default value of `10s`.
-If the master has not received a heartbeat from the worker for more than `alluxio.master.worker.timeout`, the worker will be identified as lost.
+If the master has not received a heartbeat from the worker for more than `alluxio.coordinator.worker.timeout`, the worker will be identified as lost.
 The master will then know the cached blocks that are served by this worker are no longer available, and instruct the clients to not read or write on that worker.